 - up to 12 weeks of assessment, goal identification, tutoring and academic support, community service, life skills education, and support services,

-- 2 weeks of job readiness training and credentialing, and
+- 2 weeks of job readiness training, and

 - 8 weeks in a paid internship.

-The VISIONS Program provides work readiness training and credentialing services to out-of-school youth, ages 16-24, who are low-income, reside in Somerset or Hunterdon Counties, and face life challenges.
+The VISIONS Program provides work readiness training services to out-of-school youth, ages 16-24, who are low-income, reside in Somerset or Hunterdon Counties, and face life challenges.

-The purpose of the Visions Program is to provide youth with lessons on employment readiness and the expectations of employers, offer community service opportunities, and have them obtain the National Work Readiness Credential (which is explained below).
+The purpose of the Visions Program is to provide youth with lessons on employment readiness and the expectations of employers and offer community service opportunities that enhance their resume.

 Program youth are paid a stipend for their participation in instruction time.
 Youth are also provided with support services to help them manage any challenges they are facing.
 Upon completion of the program, youth can potentially access up to $4000 towards school/training.